Skip to main content

 Design Files #

-- No Honeycomb Jig: A layout designed to score alignment borders directly onto a wasteboard or target piece when not using the honeycomb table.
+• No Honeycomb Jig: A template used to align workpieces directly relative to the laser frame when not using the honeycomb table.

 1. Honeycomb Working Bed Setup #